greigar/GettingAndCleaningData/README.md

 Then, read in data that is the different per test and train sets.

-* From the test and train diretories, read in:
+* From the test and train directories, read in:
     + train/X_train.txt
     + train/subject_train.txt
     + train/y_train.txt